One Stone, Two Birds: Enhancing Adversarial Defense Through the Lens of Distributional Discrepancy: Experiments

 \subsection{Defending against Adaptive White-box Attacks}

-\textbf{Result analysis on CIFAR-10.} Table \ref{tab: cifar10} shows the evaluation performance of DDAD against adaptive white-box PGD+EOT attack with $\ell_\infty (\epsilon = 8/255)$ and $\ell_2 (\epsilon = 0.5)$ on CIFAR-10.
-Compared to SOTA defense methods, DDAD improves clean and robust accuracy by a notable margin.
+\textbf{Result analysis on CIFAR-10.} Table \ref{tab: cifar10} shows the evaluation performance of DAD against adaptive white-box PGD+EOT attack with $\ell_\infty (\epsilon = 8/255)$ and $\ell_2 (\epsilon = 0.5)$ on CIFAR-10.
+Compared to SOTA defense methods, DAD improves clean and robust accuracy by a notable margin.
 The evaluation results against BPDA+EOT on CIFAR-10 can be found in Appendix \ref{A: bpda}.

-\textbf{Result analysis on ImageNet-1K.} Table \ref{tab: imagenet} shows the evaluation performance of DDAD against adaptive white-box PGD+EOT attack with $\ell_\infty (\epsilon = 4/255)$ on ImageNet-1K.
+\textbf{Result analysis on ImageNet-1K.} Table \ref{tab: imagenet} shows the evaluation performance of DAD against adaptive white-box PGD+EOT attack with $\ell_\infty (\epsilon = 4/255)$ on ImageNet-1K.
 The advantages of our method over baselines become more significant on large-scale datasets.
 Specifically, compared with AP methods that rely on density estimation \citep{diffpure, lee}, our method improves clean accuracy by at least 7.13\% and robust accuracy by 11.70\% on ResNet-50.
 This empirical evidence supports that identifying distributional discrepancies is a simpler and more feasible task than estimating data density, especially on large-scale datasets such as ImageNet-1K.